Stop Setting New Year's Resolutions. Focus On The Three S's Instead.

 Statistically, that proves two things.
 1) New Year’s resolutions are pointless, and 2) they kill your sex life.

 ‘No biggie’, I hear you think.
 At least your heart was in the right place, and you didn’t smoke/drink/swear/eat/cheat or cough in public for at least 48 hours.

 Not quite.
 You’ve harmed yourself more than you think.

 What’s the problem with New Year’s Resolutions?

-Each time you set yourself a goal and then fail to deliver on it, you erode your self-trust.
+Each time you set a goal and fail to deliver on it, you erode your self-trust.

 By not following up on your commitment, you've signalled to your subconscious that despite setting a goal – it was then okay to renege on it.
 You told yourself your word counts for nothing.